A NOTE ABOUT THIS GUIDE

 Try to wear a bit more makeup than your everyday routine or it won't show up in photos.
 Bright and bold lipsticks are super fun for these sessions!

-I think it’s so important that you look and feel your best for your engagement photos and it's the perfect time for a hair and makeup trial!
+It’s so important that you look and feel your best for your engagement photos and it's the perfect time for a hair and makeup trial!
 The engagement session is a great time to test how your hair & makeup look on camera.

 There will probably be times during your session when we’re shooting your hands holding or the engagement ring on your hand - which means it’s a good idea to clean up your nails before your session (this applies to the guys too!).